 Package 'socviz'

-Title: Utility Functions and Data Sets for Data Visualization
+Title: Utilities and Data Sets for Data Visualization

 Description: Supporting materials for a course and book on data visualization.
 It contains utility functions for graphs and several sample data sets.
 See Healy (2019) <ISBN 978-0691181622>.